Justdial: Security flaws

 On 10 October 2019, Indian-based independent security researcher Ehraz Ahmed detected a major security flaw in eleadmarket's Register API.
 The flaw allowed competent hackers to log into any eleadmarket account by simply placing the phone number in the username parameter.
 By doing so, this granted the hacker access to any person's Justdial account.
 This vulnerability puts the user's personal data at risk, but also compromises the user's social profile since the hacker could use the system ID generated by exploiting the flaw to access the JustDial Pay account, and post on the user's social profile.
 Justdial acknowledged that there was a bug in one of its API.
 There was no loss of any data or financial loss reported.

 Acquisition

 Justdial was acquired By Reliance on July 20, 2021.

-On July 20, 2021, RRVL acquired 1.31 crore equity shares of Rs 10 each of Just Dial for Rs 1,020 per equity share from VSS Mani, founder and chief executive of Just Dial, in a block deal.
+On 20 July 2021, RRVL acquired 13.1 million equity shares of ₹10 each of Justdial for ₹1020 per equity share from VSS Mani, founder and chief executive of Just Dial, in a block deal.